Installing a GNS3 Server

 After selecting next GNS3 will verify it can connect to the server and then ask you if want to start importing appliances into GNS3.

 I also have not had any problems with security updates and just let the Ubuntu server do that automatically when you first setup the operating system, overall its been a good experience.
-The server I have GNS3 running has a 256GB SSD, an Intel Xeon E3-1270V5 processor with 32GB of RAM and really no complainants, like always I hope this information is helpful.
+The server I have GNS3 running has a 256GB SSD, an Intel Xeon E3-1270V5 processor with 32GB of RAM and really no complainants, that's all I got and like always I hope this information is helpful.